Consensys/quorum/docs/permissions.md

 ["0xed9d02e382b34818e88B88a309c7fe71E65f419d", "0x0fBDc686b912d7722dc86510934589E0AAf3b55A"]
 ```

+#### quorumNodeMgmt.proposeNode
-* `quorumNodeMgmt.proposeNode` allows a new node to be propsoed into the network.
+Allows a new enode to be proposed to the network.
+This operation will be allowed only if at least one voter account is present in the network.
+* Input: enode to be proposed, transaction object
+* Output: Status of the operation
+* Example:
 ```
 > quorumNodeMgmt.proposeNode("enode://3701f007bfa4cb26512d7df18e6bbd202e8484a6e11d387af6e482b525fa25542d46ff9c99db87bd419b980c24a086117a397f6d8f88e74351b41693880ea0cb@127.0.0.1:21004?discport=0&raftport=50405", {from: eth.accounts[0]})
 {